Tolkien1987/Tolkien1987/README.md

 :octocat: Welcome to my Github profile.
 I am Fábio, from the South of Brazil.

 <p> <samp> Tech geek here.
-I am an iOS developer student at EBAC, Devpass fellow iOS developer, Cybersecurity Degree in course, and I have a background in IT Support/Computer Networks </p>
+I am an iOS developer student at EBAC, iOS developer fellow at DevPass, Cybersecurity Degree in course, and I have a background in IT Support/Computer Networks </p>

 - 💻 iOS Developer
-- 📱 Exploring Mobile Development with Swift for iOS and a little of UX.
+- 📱 Exploring Mobile Development focused in Swift for iOS.
+I also have an interest in UX.
 - :man_student: CyberSecurity graduation student at SENAC
 - 🙋🏻 I am also a photographer and guitarplayer
 - :earth_africa: Feel free to hit me!